 Rima Yamazaki is an independent documentary filmmaker who specializes in contemporary art and architecture.
-Yamazaki will use her Fall 2017 CAI residency to create a documentary film about architecture in Buffalo, NY, in partnership with Preservation Buffalo Niagara.
+Yamazaki used her Fall 2017 CAI residency to create a documentary film, Learning from Buffalo, about architecture in Buffalo, NY, in partnership with Preservation Buffalo Niagara.

 The film is not intended to be a journalistic, educational, or advocacy documentary.
 Yamazaki is more interested to create a ‘creative’ documentary video in a unique style.
 Descriptions of the history of Buffalo or explanations about the problems the city is facing would be very minimal, if included.
 Many scenes will be shot in an observational style.
-The video will juxtapose, for instance, shots of architectural masterpieces and abandoned houses, preservation and demolition.
+The video juxtaposed shots of architectural masterpieces and abandoned houses, preservation and demolition.
 In the video, Yamazaki would like to reveal something that cannot be expressed in words, visually and sonically.
-This is to be a cinematic study on the relationship between architecture, society, and people.
+This is a cinematic study on the relationship between architecture, society, and people.